Step into the world of seamless event planning and boosted sales with MICE โ the number one software in the industry.

 Set your default VAT mode.
 Here you choose whether you want to manage products including or excluding VAT.
 Learn more about VAT settings

 Add your company logo and a main image.
-These will be displayed at the top of your digital offers.
+These will be displayed above your digital quotes and documents.

-Add an accent colour, an extra personal touch to your quotes, request module and account.
+Add an accent colour, an extra personal touch to your quotes, request widget and account.

 Add a document containing your terms and conditions.